OUR POSITIONS

 Universities that continue to use animals from pounds and shelters when there are viable alternatives are in breach of the code.

-use of unwanted animals for vet training makes it easier to avoid dealing with the prevention of unwanted animals.
+Use of unwanted animals for veterinary training makes it easier to avoid dealing with the prevention of unwanted animals.

-Animals from pounds and greyhound racing establishments are only available for vet training because there has been no legal requirement to introduce prevention and re-homing programs to prevent homeless animals.
+Animals from pounds, shelters and greyhound racing establishments are only available for veterinary training because there has been no legal requirement to introduce prevention and re-homing programs to prevent homeless animals.

 Local Laws currently allow the disposal of unclaimed animals after a set number of days by killing them.
 However, these laws are out of step with public opinion.
 Companion animals are valued in our society and the killing of stray and surrendered animals as a result of humans’ irresponsible breeding and ownership is not acceptable to the majority of the public.
 The fact that the supply of these animals to universities is not publicised by Councils is evidence of this.